Welcome to the Deep Learning for Precision Health Lab

 November 2022

-Dr Montillo gives seminar to Neurology dept, UTSW and invited talk at the Bioengineering Dept at UTD.
+Dr Montillo gives a seminar to the Neurology dept, UTSW and an invited talk at the Bioengineering Dept at UTD.

-Cooper gives invited presentation to NIH NINDS.
+Cooper gives an invited presentation to NIH NINDS.
 Nice job Cooper!

 August 2022

-Alex's work on machine learning for glaucoma diagnosis publishes in Clinical Ophthalmology.
+Alex's work on machine learning for glaucoma diagnosis is published in Clinical Ophthalmology.
 Great job Alex!

 Dr. Montillo teaches mathematical modeling with python in the Programming Bootcamp at UTSW along with TAs: Aixa and Alex.